SDSU HealthLINK Center for Transdisciplinary Health Disparities Research

 Co-Leader, Intervention Methods Group

 Dr. Elva Arredondo is a Professor in the School of Public Health at SDSU.
 She is the Co-Leader of the Intervention Methods Group.
 Dr. Arredondo’s research is in the area of health disparities.
-Her research focuses on the development, implementation and evaluation of community-based interventions that improve the health of ethnic and sexual minorities and socially/economically disadvantaged communities.
-She has served as an investigator in studies that promoted healthy eating and physical activity behaviors in youth and in adult populations and in studies that identified effective and sustainable methods to prevent and control cancer in Latino/Hispanic populations.
+Her research focuses on the development, implementation and evaluation of community-based interventions that improve the health of various communities.
+She has served as an investigator in studies that promoted healthy eating and physical activity behaviors in youth and in adult populations and in studies that identified effective and sustainable methods to prevent and control cancer in specific populations.
 She is a Co-Investigator for research projects at the SDSU HealthLINK Center.

 See Dr. Arredondo’s profile for details on publications and projects.